CyberC4p0/dotfiles/README.md

 ## Features/Keymappings
 ### Keymappings
+- `U` ti undo in normal mode in Vim
 - `<F2>` to toggle NERDTree (`:NERDTreeToggle`)
 - `<F3>` to toggle Undotree (`:UndotreeToggle`)
 - `<F5>` to open a split window (`:vsplit`)